 “How can you say you are in pain when you were able to shoot hoops well enough in the yard this afternoon?”
 By challenging the claims of a patient or arguing against them, nurses invalidate the patient’s perceptions, which can lead to anger and escalated behavior.
 It also implies that the nurse doesn’t believe the patient.
 Rather than imply that the patient is misinformed, lying or uneducated, a better way is to state the reality without arguing.
 A more appropriate response in this situation might be,”You are feeling significant pain, and you were able to play basketball this afternoon.
 Tell me where the pain is and describe it for me.”

 Nurses can also fall into passive or aggressive communication patterns.
 Passive communication avoids conflict or sidesteps issues.
 “The diet here is bad for your hypertension but there is nothing you can do about it.”
 An aggressive response is likely to provoke anger, frustration or resentment.
 “It’s your fault that your blood sugar is so high.
 You shouldn’t be buying those honey buns at the commissary.”
 Neither response is therapeutic or helpful.

 Giving personal opinions in the nurse-patient relationship can serve to take away a patient’s decision-making power.
-Always remember that the problem and the solution belongs to the patient and not the nurse.
+Always remember that the problem and the solution belong to the patient and not the nurse.
 When a patient must make a decision, refrain from using language like “If I were you I’d ….”.
 Instead, engage the patient in an objective discussion of the options so that he/she/they can make the best choice for themselves.

-Have you heard some communication mistakes at your facility?
+Have you heard some communication errors at your facility?
 Share your correctional nursing communication stories in the comments section of this post.